amrokamalelsiddig/amrokamalelsiddig/README.md

 # Hello Everyone 👋
-My name is Amro and im an avation and customer services professional,
+My name is Amro and im an avation and customer services professional, working on shifting my carrer into programming .

 # 42cursus Progress 💪🏻